 Birdie Smith, Flossie's judgmental aunt and the Miller's across the street neighbor.

 Professor Hugo Morris, Cicero's best friend.
 Hugo is head of the History Department at Indiana University.

 Aubrey Jackson, Retired All Star Pitcher from the Major Negro League and father to two very talented young pitchers.

 Slew Foot Bemis, The star player of the Great Plains League and manager of the Buck Town Grays.

 Maybelle Lewis, is the rough and tumble Marshall of Flat Rock Township who harbours a special hatred for wife beaters.

 Arnold Skinner, competitor to Isaac for the spiritual leadership of Maple Grove Methodist Church and Goblin of the local Klan.

 Helen Jackson, the revered nurse who is well known for including slave remedies in her cures.

 Billy Easter, nationally known Evangelist who inexpicably accepts Isaac's invitation to preach Maple Grove's 1932 summer revival.

-Coming titles: The Coon Hunters of Stout's Creek, Elizabeth Howard, Manny's Gold, Boss Miller, Josh Miller Sky Warrior, Boilermakers, Warriors, A Love Story.
+Coming titles: Stout's Creek, Elizabeth Howard, Manny's Gold, Boss Miller, Josh Miller Sky Warrior, Boilermakers, Warriors, A Love Story.